lmills2/ggplot_candlesticks/README.md

 * Inside the data source menu, click the connection manager button and update the port for the 'analyst' connection to the port that your developer session is using.
 ![image](https://user-images.githubusercontent.com/90591113/133038016-816dfed5-2043-401f-9526-25deefe966db.png)
 * Save the changes in this menu and close it.
-* Save changes to the dashboard and reload the page.
+* Save changes to the dashboard and reload the page. &nbsp;
 ![image](https://user-images.githubusercontent.com/90591113/133038289-cc1a1599-ad03-4151-86f2-91084e9f1591.png)
 ## Configuration
 By default, the code generates 1 million market trades.
 This number can be adjusted by changing the function call to gen_marketTrades on line 153 in Developer.